Nashville-Public-Library/misc/README.md

 TL script to process Bird Note (BN) each weekday.
 - We are provided 7 episodes of BN per week - one for each day of the week.
 Download them all together every Wednesday from Content Depot.
-- Place all 7 files in the local folder listed in the script (delete last week's files).
+- Place all 7 files in the local folder listed in the script.
+There should not be any files in the folder on Wednesday, but if there are, delete them.
 - Each filename contains `SGMT` followed by a number, such as `SGMT05`.
  - `01` is intended for Wednesday, `02` for Thursday, ... and `07` is for Tuesday.
  - This script matches the day of the week to a specific filename, then processes that file.